Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ### Features

 * The Azure Marketplace Metering SDK enables SaaS applications publish usage data to Azure so that customers are charged  according to non-standard units.
-* The metering SDK ( .NET class library ) and a sample web application to report usage events for subscriptions against those plans that support metering ( have the dimensions defined and enabled ) correlate to SaaS Metering and SaaS Service blocks in the below image, respectively.
+* The metering SDK ( .NET class library ) and a sample web application to report usage events for subscriptions against those plans that support metering ( have the dimensions defined and enabled ) correlate to SaaS Metering and SaaS Service blocks in the above image, respectively.
 * More details on the fulfillment APIs can be found [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#update-a-subscription)
 * More details on the metering APIs can be found [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
 * Steps to create a SaaS offer are available [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/create-new-saas-offer)